Cirkus (film): Critical response

 Rating the film 2/5, India Today critic Tushar Joshi wrote, "The issue with Cirkus is that it feels outdated.
-Not because it’s set in the 60’s, but the formula is cliched.
-The VFX in some scenes looks amateurish and the music, unlike Shetty’s previous films, is a big downer.
-There is no harm in making a mindless comedy, but for it to work you need to have some solid writing to back your effort".
-He added, "In Cirkus, the writing is average and the only time the film picks tempo is when the supporting cast delivers.
-Jacqueline Fernandez and Pooja Hegde have very little to offer.
-Ranveer in dual roles gives his best, but he is let down by a weak script that doesn’t do justice to his efforts."
+Not because it's set in the 60s, but the formula is cliched.
+The VFX in some scenes looks amateurish and the music, unlike Shetty's previous films, is a big downer.
+There is no harm in making a mindless comedy, but for it to work you need to have some solid writing to back your effort."
+He added, "In Cirkus, the writing is average and the only time the film picks tempo is when the supporting cast delivers."
 Monika Rawal of Hindustan Times in her review said, Cirkus is an awaful film, it have no comedy, Rohit Shetty appears to stuck in days of Golmaal (2006), there are endless characters in it and everyone did overacting, Ranveer Singh tried to be funny but his jokes did not land.
 Jacqueline is no better here and doesn't get to do much other than be just a prop adding some glam quotient.
 Tina Das of ThePrint wrote that this film have confusing narrative and it is extremely boring, Cirkus have too many characters and it created chaos thus became unfunny, Rohit Shetty's this film is one of the worst film of this year along with Liger and Heropanti 2.